Skip to main content

 note

-If there is a need to uninstall the Schedule Import Export utility, remove the utility through Add/Remove Programs.
+To uninstall the Schedule Import Export utility, remove it through Add/Remove Programs.

 SMA OpCon SNMP Agent

-For the SMA Notify Handler to be able to send SNMP traps, the SNMP Agent must be installed and configured properly on the SAM application server.
-Complete the procedures provided in this section to install and configure the SMA OpCon SNMP Agent.
+For the SMA Notify Handler to send SNMP traps, the SNMP Agent must be installed and configured on the SAM application server.
+Complete the procedures in this section to install and configure the SMA OpCon SNMP Agent.

 note

-If there is a need to uninstall the SNMP Agent, remove the Agent through Add/Remove Programs.
-Then, check the OpConxps\SNMP folder to make sure the SMAagent.dll has been deleted.
-If the file is still there, then a program is still using the file.
-To resolve this situation, either stop the programs using the dll then delete the dll, or reboot the machine.
+To uninstall the SNMP Agent, remove it through Add/Remove Programs.
+Then check the OpConxps\SNMP folder to verify that SMAagent.dll has been deleted.
+If the file is still present, a program is still using it.
+To resolve this, stop the programs using the DLL and then delete it, or restart the machine.

 Install the SNMP Agent